Case study

 3. Search

-Run completed iterative-deepening alpha-beta depths inside the move budget.
+Run iterative-deepening alpha-beta search within the move budget.

 engine